ros-controls/ros2_control/doc/debugging.rst

     sudo apt install xterm gdb gdbserver

-* Make sure you run a debug/release with debug information build:
+* Make sure you run a "debug" or "release with debug information" build:
   This is done by passing ``--cmake-args -DCMAKE_BUILD_TYPE=RelWithDebInfo`` to colcon build.
-  Remember that in Release builds some breakpoints might not behave as you expect as the the corresponding line might have been optimized by the compiler.
+  Remember that in release builds some breakpoints might not behave as you expect as the the corresponding line might have been optimized by the compiler.
 For such cases, a full Debug build (``--cmake-args -DCMAKE_BUILD_TYPE=Debug``) is recommended.

 * Adapt the launch file to run the controller manager with the debugger attached: